gitkraken/gitlens-docs/gitlens/gl-terms-and-conditions.md

 | :--- | :--- | :--- | :--- | :--- |
 | Response Time | 3 Business Days | 1 Business day | 12 Hours | 6 Hours |

-- GitLens is available only for Visual Studio Code
+- GitLens is available for VS Code, Cursor, Windsurf, Trae, and Kiro

 - While we try to get to everyone who reaches out, a response is not guaranteed to all users.
 This includes any users who are on Student and Community plans.
 We encourage all users to engage in our community and utilize our self servicefree resources.
 [Additional Resources](https://help.gitkraken.com/gitkraken-desktop/gitkraken-desktop-home/#additional-resources)